-HCM uses mutual funds and exchange traded funds in small amounts in most client accounts.
+HCM uses mutual funds and exchange traded funds to some degree in most client accounts.
 These funds charge a separate management fee, which is deducted from the net asset value of the funds and is paid by clients in addition to HCM's management fee.